Your Skin Called, & It Needs The Ordinary's New Eye Serum

 Skin Type: Oily

-"I have genetic eye bags that will never really go away, so I just try to keep the areas moisturized with nighttime eye creams — which, in the past led to a handful of skin and eye irritation because my skin is sensitive from my prescription retinol.
+"I have genetic eye bags that will never really go away, so I just try to keep the areas moisturised with nighttime eye creams — which, in the past led to a handful of skin and eye irritation because my skin is sensitive from my prescription retinol.
 The Ordinary’s serum didn't disrupt my skin at all these past few weeks, however.
 It has a silky, low-viscosity texture and glides smoothly across my under eyes, unlike thicker creams.
 There was no burning, puffiness, or inflammation to be found, despite having a freshly-exfoliated face.
 While my appearance didn’t drastically change (again, genetics) I noticed my concealer melted into my under-eye area more seamlessly than ever and creased less throughout the day.
-I think it's a great product to have in your skin-care arsenal since it's long-lasting, gentle, and under $10.
-I also love that it’s mild enough to use both morning and night without harming your skin." — Alexandra Polk, Lifestyle Writer
+I think it's a great product to have in your skincare arsenal since it's long-lasting, gentle and affordable.
+I also love that it’s mild enough to use both morning and night without harming your skin." — Alexandra Polk, Lifestyle Writer, R29 US

 Age: 25